Key Takeaways:

 Debts that build up after a separation, but before signing the final papers, fall into a bit of a gray area.

-In these cases, the court tries to determine if they’re for necessities or not.
-A judge might divide common expenses, like an electric bill or utility payment for the family home.
+In these cases, the court tries to determine whether they’re for necessities.
+A judge might divide common expenses, such as an electric bill or a utility payment for the family home.
 But if your soon-to-be-ex puts a trip to Hawaii on the joint credit card, they might view that in a different light.

 Related Reading: Rebuild Finances And Protect Your Credit Score After Divorce